-Since 1991, the AWS Foundation has helped students from around the world to realize their dreams and make them a reality.
+Since 1991, the AWS Foundation has awarded over $7 million to help students achieve their dreams through education.
 AWS Foundation scholarships help students with their financial obligations; they help to cover a variety of school expenses such as tuition and fees, books and other supplies.

 If you are currently enrolled in a welding program or a related field, then consider applying for our scholarships.
-Our recipients have come from all walks of life; some have attended vocational schools, community colleges, or four-year universities.
+Scholarships are available for students attending trade schools, community colleges, and four-year universities.
 Regardless of who you are, where you’re from, or what you aspire to be, receiving an AWS Foundation scholarship can be the extra push that helps you fulfill your goals.

 Welder Training Scholarship